conan-io/conan-io.github.io/_posts/2019-07-15-New-conan-release-1-17.markdown

 ## Manage lockfiles and the update of dependencies in your graph

-One of the applications of lockfiles, is to be able to propagate changes in one package belonging to a dependency graph to its affected downstream consumers.
+One of the applications of lockfiles is to be able to propagate changes in one package belonging to a dependency graph to its affected downstream consumers.
 This can be achieved with the aforementioned lockfiles and the package ID revision mode (read more in the next section).